Code1-SecB/Code_1_FA18/final/README.md

 //}
 ```

-14. Objects and Classes
+### 14. Objects and Classes 2

-no starter code for this problem! write a bouncey ball class and use it to create an array of 5 bouncey balls and have them move and bounce on the canvas. the bouncey balls should have a .move(), .display(), and .checkBoundaries() methods. don't worry about colllision detection for this problem.
+no starter code for this problem! write a bouncey ball class and use it to create an array of 5 bouncey balls and have them move and bounce on the canvas. the bouncey balls should have .move(), .display(), and .checkBoundaries() methods. don't worry about colllision detection for this problem.

   - *for an extra credit point you can write your bouncey class to use location and velocity vectors instead of xPos, yPos, xSpeed, ySpeed.*